adonisjs/legacy.adonisjs.com/docs/docs/guides/zz-digging-deeper/06-repl.md

 # AdonisJS REPL

-REPL stands for **read–eval–print loop** , a way to quickly execute single-line inputs and return the result.
+REPL stands for **read–eval–print loop**, a way to quickly execute single-line inputs and return the result.
 Node.js also has its REPL and to give it try, you can open up your terminal, type node, and press enter.

 [video url="https://res.cloudinary.com/adonis-js/video/upload/v1603467681/adonisjs.com/node-repl_s6hsuz.mp4", controls]

-Similar to Node.js, AdonisJS has its own application aware REPL that gets started after booting the app and therefore you have access to everything inside the REPL.
+Similar to Node.js, AdonisJS has its application-aware REPL that gets started after booting the app, and therefore you have access to everything inside the REPL.

 ## Features

-Following features over the standard Node.js REPL are supported.
+The following features over the standard Node.js REPL are supported.

 - Ability to use the `await` keyword anywhere inside the REPL session.
-Also known as **top level await**.
+Also known as **top-level await**.
 - Support for typescript imports.
 - Transparently compiles the typescript source to Javascript.